Pistol Bags

 Product Origin

-Last but not least the Surefire M600U is a product that is designed and Made in the USA.
+Last but not least, the Surefire M600U is a product designed and Made in the USA.
 The Streamlight ProTac HL-X is a product that is Made in China.

-As the owner of Made in the USA company, this fact is extremely important to me.
-I will pay more to support a company that is manufacturing here in the USA simply because they are supporting families here at home.
+As the owner of the Made in the USA company, this fact is extremely important to me.
+I will pay more to support a company manufacturing here in the USA simply because they support families here at home.

 Features Winner: Streamlight ProTac HL-X